 Floods can occur at any time during the year.
 This can be due to unusually dry periods when the ground hardens and subsequent heavy rains simply run off the surface, or waterlogged ground following a prolonged period of wet weather.

 Risk of flooding in winter - Traditionally winter is when we expect to see the highest levels of flooding, with the prevalence of storms and cold temperatures.
-Last winter, we saw widespread devastation and disruption as the UK was battered by three closely followed storms which resulted in almost 200 flood warnings being issued across the UK (The Flood People, 2022).
+In the winter of 2022, we saw widespread devastation and disruption as the UK was battered by three closely followed storms which resulted in almost 200 flood warnings being issued across the UK (The Flood People, 2022).
 Hit with heavy snowfall in some areas in December 2022 many experienced prolonged disruptions due to the freezing conditions followed by the effects of it quickly thawing leaving an excess of ground water.
 Compounded by further precipitation, just one month into 2023 and several parts of the UK found themselves under water due to the heavy rainfall with over 250 flood warnings issued (Riches, 2023).
-Already this winter Babet caused widespread flooding.
+In winter of 2022 Babet caused widespread flooding.

 Risk of floods in spring - In spring, we are faced with two potential issues.
 The first is the when the winter snow melts away in higher altitude areas which have retained snow throughout the winter or if we experience heavy spring rain.